Vishal2188/TherISuRNet---A-Computationally-Efficient-Thermal-Image-Super-Resolution-Network/README.md

 # TherISuRNet in Tensorflow
-This is an official implementation of the our CVPRW 2020 paper "[TherISuRNet - A Computationally Efficient Thermal Image Super-Resolution Network](https://openaccess.thecvf.com/content_CVPRW_2020/papers/w6/Chudasama_TherISuRNet_-_A_Computationally_Efficient_Thermal_Image_Super-Resolution_Network_CVPRW_2020_paper.pdf)" using the Tensorflow.
+This is an official implementation of the our CVPRW 2020 paper "[TherISuRNet - A Computationally Efficient Thermal Image Super-Resolution Network](https://openaccess.thecvf.com/content_CVPRW_2020/papers/w6/Chudasama_TherISuRNet_-_A_Computationally_Efficient_Thermal_Image_Super-Resolution_Network_CVPRW_2020_paper.pdf)" using the Tensorflow (version 1.12.0).

 ## Network design:
 <img src = "network design/ThermalSR.png" width = 800>